Looking for homeowner assistance?

 If you have all the required documents, the process should take only a few minutes.

 You will need to verify your identity with ID.me.
-Please refer to help.id.me for more details on the verification process.
+Please refer to help.id.me for more details on the verification process as well as this guide.

 Please refer to ID.me Contact Support for assistance with your ID.me account.
 Their support website is help.id.me.